miayam/learn-css/002 Selectors/README.md

 </main>
 ```

 We'd like to have the vertical gap of 20px between each paragraph and all paragraphs that follows with `<h2>` must be red.
-How?

 ```css
 main > p + p {